Indian reservation: Violence and substance abuse

 A survey of death certificates over a four-year period showed that deaths among Indians due to alcohol are about four times as common as in the general U.S. population and are often due to traffic collisions and liver disease with homicide, suicide, and falls also contributing.
 Deaths due to alcohol among American Indians are more common in men and among Northern Plains Indians.
 Alaska Natives showed the least incidence of death.
 Under federal law, alcohol sales are prohibited on Indian reservations unless the tribal councils allow it.

 Gang violence has become a major social problem.
 A December 13, 2009, article in The New York Times about growing gang violence on the Pine Ridge Indian Reservation estimated that there were 39 gangs with 5,000 members on that reservation alone.
 As opposed to traditional "Most Wanted" lists, Native Americans are often placed on regional Crime Stoppers lists offering rewards for their whereabouts.

 Disputes over land sovereignty

-When the Europeans discovered the New World, the American colonial government determined a precedent of establishing the land sovereignty of North America through treaties between countries.
+When the Europeans encountered the New World, the American colonial government determined a precedent of establishing the land sovereignty of North America through treaties between countries.
 This precedent was upheld by the United States government.
 As a result, most Native American land was purchased by the United States government, a portion of which was designated to remain under Native sovereignty.
 The United States government and Native Peoples do not always agree on how land should be governed, which has resulted in a series of disputes over sovereignty.